17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 There’s no physical border dividing the two sides – there’s no customs or passport check when driving from one side of the island to the other.
 You’re free to explore both sides and come and go as you please.

-And as it’s a small island (only about 37 square miles in size), you can drive around the whole island in under two hours (traffic allowing).
+As it’s small (only about 37 square miles in size), you can drive around the whole island in under two hours (traffic allowing).

 Where to stay in St. Martin: French or Dutch side?